Scotia plate: South Scotia Ridge

 The southern edge of the plate is bordered by the Antarctic plate, forming the South Scotia Ridge, a left-lateral transform boundary sliding at a rate of roughly 7.4–9.5 mm/yr that occupies the southern half of the Antarctic-Scotia plate boundary.
 The relative motion between the Scotia plate and the Antarctic plate on the western boundary is 7.5–8.7 mm/yr.
 Though the South Scotia Ridge is overall a transform fault, small sections of the ridge are spreading to make up for the somewhat jagged shape of the boundary.

 At the eastern tip of the Antarctic Peninsula, the beginning of South Scotia Ridge, a small and heavily dissected bank degenerates into several outcrops dominated by Paleozoic and Cretaceous rocks.
-A small basin, Powel Basin, separates this cluster from the South Orkney microcontinent composed of Triassic and younger rocks.
+A small basin, Powell Basin, separates this cluster from the South Orkney microcontinent composed of Triassic and younger rocks.

 The eastern continuation of the ridge, the Scotia Arc east of the South Sandwich plate, are the South Sandwich island arc and trench.
 This volcanic active island arc has submerged ancestors in Jane and Discovery banks in the southern ridge.